Defence Cyber Certification (DCC)

 Toro was founded by professionals who have served in the armed forces and worked across the defence sector.

-We understand how security works in defence environments and how cyber security requirements affect suppliers in practice.
+We understand how security operates in defence environments and how cyber security requirements affect suppliers in practice, including how assurance decisions are made and how evidence is scrutinised by MOD and defence primes.

 That experience underpins how we support organisations through Defence Cyber Certification.